Army ant: Symbionts

+It has been speculated that the nocturnal foraging of some army ant species is done to reduce kleptoparasitism by birds, since the bird kleptoparasites of army ants are diurnal.

 Taxonomy

 Historically, "army ant" in the broad sense referred to various members of five different ant subfamilies.
 In two of these cases, the Ponerinae and Myrmicinae, only a few species and genera exhibit legionary behavior; in the other three lineages, Ecitoninae, Dorylinae, and Leptanillinae, all of the constituent species were considered to be legionary.
 More recently, ant classifications now recognize an additional New World subfamily, Leptanilloidinae, which also consists of obligate legionary species, so is another group now included among the army ants.

 A 2003 study of thirty species (by Sean Brady of Cornell University) indicates that army ants of subfamilies Ecitoninae (South America), Dorylinae (Africa) and Aenictinae (Asia) together formed a monophyletic group, based on data from three molecular genes and one mitochondrial gene.
 Brady concluded that these groups are, therefore, a single lineage that evolved in the mid-Cretaceous period in Gondwana, so these subfamilies are now generally united into a single subfamily Dorylinae, though this is still not universally recognized.
 However, the unification of these lineages means that the only subfamily that is composed solely of legionary species is Leptanillinae, as Dorylinae contains many non-legionary genera.

 Accordingly, the "army ants" as presently recognized consist of legionary species in these genera: